kylezhengkz/cs348_project/README.md

 <br>

 > [!NOTE]
-> For the values of the paramters (eg. database credentials), checkout the credentials listed in the report from Milestone 1 s
+> For the values of the paramters (eg. database credentials), checkout the credentials mentioned in the report for Milestone 1

 <br>